Can An Entity Be Covered by the Texas Medical Records Privacy Act and Not by HIPAA?

 HIPAA transactions include:

 These transactions all involve communications with health insurers.
-The TMRPA has no “provider must communicate with insurer” requirement for a provider to be a covered entity.
+The TMRPA, however, has no “provider must communicate with insurer” requirement for that provider to be a TMRPA-defined "covered entity."

-If an entity that is a covered entity as defined by the TMRPA (but that is not a covered entity as the term covered entity is defined by HIPAA) sustains a breach of health information, it is a specific provision of the TMRPA known as TITEPA, that would require the breach to be reported.
-A provision of TITEPA requires that “A person who is required to disclose or provide notification of a breach of system security under TITEPA shall notify the attorney general of that breach as soon as practicable and not later than the 30th day after the date on which the person determines that the breach occurred if the breach involves at least 250 residents of this state.”
-(TITEPA Sec.
+If an entity that is a covered entity as defined by the TMRPA (but that is not a covered entity as the term "covered entity" is defined by HIPAA) sustains a breach of health information, it is a specific provision of the TMRPA known as ITEPA (Identity Theft Enforcement and Protection Act) that would require the breach to be reported.
+A provision of ITEPA requires that “A person who is required to disclose or provide notification of a breach of system security under ITEPA shall notify the Texas attorney general of that breach as soon as practicable and not later than the 30th day after the date on which the person determines that the breach occurred if the breach involves at least 250 residents of this state.”
+(ITEPA Sec.
 521.053(i)).
-TITEPA also requires that breaches of health information be reported to affected individuals (TITEPA Sec.
-521.053(b) through (h)).
-The Texas attorney general enforces TITEPA.

 Was this article helpful?